 NYIT must always return any unearned Title IV funds that it is responsible for within 45 days of the date NYIT determined the student withdrew and offer any post-withdrawal disbursement of loan funds within 30 days of that date.

-Reference: 2015-2016 Student Financial Aid Handbook, Vol. 5, Ch.
-1, p.5.3-5.117.
+Reference: 2016-2017 Student Financial Aid Handbook, Vol. 5, Ch.
+1, pp. 3-117.

 Withdrawal Date